-Camera trap surveys were conducted in the sanctuary in four phases from 14th November to 21st December 2021: first phase with 45 camera trap stations, 26th December 2021 to 25th January 2022 second phase with 45 camera trap stations and 29th January to 13th March 2022 third phase with 45 camera trap stations and fourth phase 15th Mar to 28th April 2022 with 45 camera trap stations (Table 1).
-Finally, 180 motion sensor camera traps
+Camera trap surveys were conducted in the sanctuary in four phases from 14th November to 21st December 2021: first phase with 45 camera trap stations, 26th December 2021 to 25th January 2022 second phase with 45 camera trap stations and 29th January to 13th March 2022 third phase with 45 camera trap stations and fourth phase 15th March to 28th April 2022 with 45 camera trap stations

-(Cuddeback Model C1) in Grid wise were set up in the sanctuary.
-Authors used 2X2 km grids to guide camera placement hole ranges.
+(Table 1).
+Finally, 180 motion sensor camera traps (Cuddeback Model C1) grid wise were set up in the sanctuary.
+Authors used $2 \times 2 \text{ km}^2$ grids to guide camera placement hole ranges.
 Camera traps were predominantly set along forest roads, game trails and footpaths.
 All camera traps were strapped to trees approximately 45 cm above ground.
 At each location, a pair of traps on either side of the path facing each other was set up to photograph simultaneously both flanks of the animal passing between the cameras.
-Each location consists one pair camera trap and sets to operate 24 hour with programmed to delay sequential photographs by 30 second delay time for capturing 25 days, yielding a total of 4500 trap nights.
-Each camera traps were checked at least once a week for battery level, positioning and to replace memory (SD) cards.
-Each and every photograph was manually checked to identify the species.
+Each location consisted of one pair of camera trap and was set to operate 24 hour and programmed to delay sequential photographs by 30 second delay time for capturing 25 days, yielding a total of 4500 trap nights.
+Each camera traps was checked at least once a week for battery level, positioning and to replace memory (SD) cards.
+Each photograph was manually checked to identify the species.
 Total sampling effort was calculated as the sum of the effective days across all stations that each camera was functioning (Boitani and Powell, 2012).
-The photos were separated by at least 30 minutes as independent events (Ohashi et al., 2013; Guo et al. 2017).
+The photos were separated by at least 30 minutes as independent events (Ohashi et al., 2013; Guo et al., 2017).
 Data on large and medium sized mammals, birds, reptiles, human traffic and livestock including date time, year and behaviour were collated from camera trap photographs.
 Data on large and medium sized mammals, human traffic and livestock including date time, year and behaviour were collected from camera trap photographs.
-Relative abundance index (RAI) was calculated as $RAI = (A/N) \times 100$
+Relative abundance index (RAI) was calculated as:

+$$\text{RAI} = (A/N) \times 100$$